-a disaggregated level helps us to exclude country level and sub-national level confounding factors in the estimation.
+1978.
+Chinese culture also has a long history of emphasizing family ties with regional variations, and the measure of historical family culture adopted was predetermined before the emergence of the contemporary private economy.
+This offers a unique opportunity to study the roots of variation in the prevalence of family firms since these firms are entirely new for all regions.
+Second, focusing on a single country at a disaggregated level helps us to exclude country level and sub-national level confounding factors in the estimation.
 It also addresses the practical issue that the key measure of family firm prevalence, the fraction of family firms, does not exist (or is not comparable) in many countries.
-Third, family firms are highly prevalent and play an essential role in the Chinese economy.
-For example, around 50% of private firms in China are family firms.4

-To investigate the historical and cultural roots of the prevalence of family firms, we gather detailed data on firms and historical family culture at the county level, the smallest level possible in China.
-The analysis focuses on unlisted private firms, which make up the majority of the Chinese economy and face fewer strict regulations and have fewer outside investors than listed firms.
+To investigate the historical and cultural roots of the prevalence of family firms, we gather detailed data on firms and historical family culture at the county level in China.
+The analysis focuses on unlisted private firms, which comprise most of the Chinese economy, face fewer strict regulations, and have fewer outside investors than listed firms.
 In addition to the standard balance sheets, the firm data contains extensive information on the resumes of the entrepreneurs and their family members' engagement in the respective firms in 2010.
-This allows us to plausibly distinguish between family5 and non-family firms and test the underlying mechanisms.
+This allows us to plausibly distinguish between family and non-family firms and test the underlying mechanisms.
 We create our dependent variable based on the detailed firm dataset, the fraction of family firms in each county.

 The empirical strategy to test the hypothesis requires a plausible measure of historical family culture.
-We make use of historical genealogy (1368AD-1949AD) to proxy the historical family culture.6 Specifically, we measure historical genealogy density by normalizing the number of genealogy books, using the population in 1953, which helps us to address the reverse causality issue in the identification.
+We make use of historical genealogy (1368AD-1949AD) to proxy the historical family culture.
+Specifically, we construct the culture measure - historical genealogy density - by normalizing the number of genealogy books using the population in 1953, which helps us to address the reverse causality issue in the identification and provides more statistical power with the disaggregated county level data.
 Genealogy describes family history and relationships among lineage members across and within generations.
 It usually contains basic information about each family member, important events in family history and information on family properties or graves.
 It reflects family culture because it involves living in an extended family and shows that people are interested in their family origins, lineage continuity and intra-lineage member connections (Shiue, 2016).
 It serves the purposes of worshipping ancestors and uniting family members (Feng and Chang, 2008).
 It has practical functions such as land allocation, providing public goods, organizing defences, and other joint activities.
 It indicates that individuals within the extended family rely on the family as a provider of services, insurance and other resources, which is a form of strong family culture (Alesina and Giuliano, 2011).
-As noted in The Law of the Clan (1020AD-1077AD),7 without genealogies, the extended families do not know their origins and cannot be kept together very long.
+As noted in The Law of the Clan (1020AD-